Arthur's Pass National Park: Waimakariri Basin

-O'Malleys track starts at State Highway 73 and follows the Waimakariri River, crossing Turkey Flat to Anti Crow Hut (6 bunks) then on to Carrington Hut (36 bunks).
+O'Malleys track starts at State Highway 73 and follows the Waimakariri River, crossing Turkey Flat to Anti Crow Hut then on to Carrington Hut.
 This takes the average fit walker five hours.
 From Carrington Hut, it is possible to climb Harman Pass (1315m) and cross the Southern Alps.
 Another trip from Carrington Hut is to continue following the Waimakariri River to Waimakariri Falls Hut, at 1,290 metres above sea level.
-This hut contains six bunks and various mountaineering trips can be taken from here into the higher mountains of the National Park.

-From Anti Crow Hut it is also possible to cross the Wamakariri River and walk up the Crow river towards Crow Hut which sits at 1020 metres above sea level and has 10 bunks.
+Various mountaineering trips can be taken from here into the higher mountains of the National Park.
+From Anti Crow Hut it is also possible to cross the Wamakariri River and walk up the Crow river towards Crow Hut which sits at 1020 metres above sea level.